Jamie-Lee Price

 Jamie-Lee Price (born 10 January 1996) is an Australian netball player who has played for Giants Netball in the Suncorp Super Netball league since 2017.

 Prior to that, Price was with the Waikato Bay of Plenty Magic in the ANZ Championship.
 She was the youngest player in the trans-Tasman championship as of January 2013.

 She was selected in the Australian Diamonds squad for the 2018/19 international season.

+In 2023, she won gold at the Netball World Cup with the Australian Diamonds.

-Price is the daughter of Australian rugby league footballer Steve Price, and the niece of Brisbane Broncos premiership winning player Brent Tate.
+Price is the daughter of Australian rugby league footballer Steve Price, the sister of North Queensland Cowboys NRL player Riley Price and the niece of Brisbane Broncos premiership winning player Brent Tate.

+Price was born in Sydney in Australia, before moving to Auckland in New Zealand at eight years old after her father joined the New Zealand Warriors.
+While growing up in Auckland, she attended Mount Albert Grammar School and captained their successful netball team.
+She first played netball in the Bankstown Netball Association in Sydney’s Canterbury-Bankstown region.